 Other States like Colorado have proven that cannabis legalization is a pathway to an improved economy, an improved school system, and a reduction in crime and death.
 Now that Nevada has adopted recreational cannabis I look forward to seeing similar improvements.
 Opiate overdoses fell when cannabis was legalized.
 Violent crime fell too.
 Teen use of cannabis dropped dramatically and the school system received a windfall of tax revenue.
 Nevada needs more schools to accommodate our growing student population and we need to fill those schools with well-paid teachers.
 We will do both with the proceeds from the sale of cannabis.
 If the Federal government continues to drag on with their Schedule 1 classification the next logical course of action is to help State credit unions open up banking industry solutions to the commercial side of the marijuana equation.

 American taxpayers spend $4,000,000.00 (four million dollars) every hour on foreign wars.
 This is asinine.
 We impose our influence in nations that did not ask us to be there and are not a direct threat to us.
 We do so under the auspices of protecting foreign interests which is of course a thinly veiled way of saying, “Oil”.
 U.S. influence peddling and nation-building over the last several decades has led to increased tensions around the world.
 Once heralded as freedom-fighters, groups supported by American money and weapons have become the very sources of terror and destabilization we seek to end.
 For too long we have presented military policy as foreign policy.

 Dear Wall Street: I occupied you in 2011.
 That was just the start.
-High-frequency trading is going to be reigned in with taxation and regulation.
+High-frequency trading is going to be reined in with taxation and regulation.
 Capital Gains paid by the idle-rich is half the rate of taxation of our labor.
 There is no excuse for labor to subsidize capital.
 Speculation is not banking, it is gambling and We the People are not going to shoulder the insurance burden.